VAT in Europe

 We can answer the most obvious question first.
 VAT is Value-Added Tax, a consumption tax that applies to all goods and services, physical or digital.
 Every time a customer purchases a good or service in the EU, they pay VAT on the spot.

 The vendor (your business) gathers the VAT from the customer and pays some or all of it to the government.
 In this way, you can consider yourself to be a sort of tax broker.
 It’s not your cash paying for the VAT; you’re only gathering and submitting the customer’s money to the government.

-Why are non-EU businesses responsible for EU VAT?
+Why are non-EU businesses responsible for VAT in Europe?

 Since European governments need to guarantee they receive taxes on all products and enterprises consumed by their residents — even merchandise and services originating from other parts of the world.
 Physical items are taxed at customs.
 Digital items don’t cross any borders to go through customs; so, digital items have VAT added.

 If foreign businesses weren’t required to charge VAT, imagine the disadvantage that would place on EU-based businesses: their products would cost more.
 Their local customers would look outside the country to find something cheaper, and EU businesses would suffer.
 Then, when the EU businesses suffer and make fewer sales, their governments collect less tax.

-So, requiring non-EU businesses to charge VAT evens the playing field for native vendors, and it increases the EU governments’ tax revenues.
+So, requiring non-EU businesses to charge VAT in Europe evens the playing field for native vendors, and it increases the EU governments’ tax revenues.

-How should a non-EU business handle EU VAT?
+How should a non-EU business handle VAT in Europe?

 Register your company for VAT in Europe.